Home Water Softener - How Does a Water Softener Work

-Just like when purchasing any water filtration system, when considering a water softener for your home, it is important to know the hardness levels and composition of your water.
+When considering a water softener for your home, it is important to know the hardness levels and composition of your water.
 Using our Hard Water Test Strips, you can quickly evaluate your water to ensure proper sizing when selecting a water softener.

 Softening will not deprive your drinking water of essential minerals.
-Home water softener systems only reduce minerals that cause hard water, such as calcium, magnesium and iron.
+Home water softener systems only reduce minerals that cause hard water such as calcium, magnesium, and iron.

 Buying a Home Water Softener Online